 Dr Stacy Clemes: Sedentary behaviour and cardiometabolic health: an update from the most recent evidence

-This talk will give an introduction to sedentary behaviour including how sedentary behaviour is defined, what is its prevalence and why we should be concerned.
-It will examine the associations between sedentary behaviour and cardiometabolic health and review the most recent evidence.
-The talk will also consider how much sitting is too much and if we accumulate our sitting matters.
+This talk gave an introduction to sedentary behaviour including how sedentary behaviour is defined, what is its prevalence and why we should be concerned.
+It examined the associations between sedentary behaviour and cardiometabolic health and review the most recent evidence.
+The talk also considered how much sitting is too much and if we accumulate our sitting matters.

 |Dr Stacy Clemes is a Reader in Active Living and Public Health at Loughborough University.
 Her expertise focuses on the development and evaluation of interventions to promote healthy lifestyle behaviours across the life course.
 She is currently leading a NIHR Public Health Research funded study examining the impact of a multicomponent lifestyle health behaviour intervention in heavy goods vehicle drivers.
 She also leads research examining the impact of sit-to-stand desks on health and learning outcomes in the school environment, and more recently has started to explore the mental and physical health impacts of remote working.
 Dr Clemes was part of the Sedentary Behaviour Expert Working Group for the 2019 UK Chief Medical Officers’ Physical Activity Guidelines review.|